dolmetsch onlinekeyboard servicing

 • casework damage, fading or splitting veneer, damaged music stand, damaged stick, missing pedal rods, etc.

-If you want us to carry out any of this type work you should contact our harpsichord technician:
+If you want any of this type work carried out you should contact:

 Tim Bayliss